shipitjs/shipit/README.md

 };
 ```

-To deploy on staging, you must use the following command :
+To deploy on staging, you must use the following command:

 ```
 shipit staging deploy
 ```

-You can rollback to the previous releases with the command :
+You can rollback to the previous releases with the command:

 ```
 shipit staging rollback